Dorero/extract_json/README.md

 ### This program allows you to extract json from json.
-The output is the path to the json file and the keys by which the values ​​will be retrieved.
+At the input, the first argument should be the path to the json file, the remaining arguments should be the keys in this json file.
+The output will be new json.

 #### Use like this
 `./extract_json path/to/file.json first_key second_key`